Samsung's Lee sentenced to 30 months in prison in corruption retrial | DW | 18.01.2021

 Lee "actively provided bribes and implicitly asked the president to use her power to help his smooth succession" at Samsung, the Seoul court said in its verdict.

-Monday's verdict was the culmination of a retrial in a long-running legal battle for Lee.
+Monday's verdict could prove the culmination of a retrial in a long-running legal battle for Lee.

 Lee was sentenced in 2017 for offering millions of dollars in bribes to Park and her